Read This First

 Prompt 1: We can then conclude that rationality, as it is conventionally understood, is orthogonal to free will.
 The responses of both humans and determined AIs can be assessed for rationality without needing to ascertain whether they have free will.
 Correct?

-The section turns on Rationality is Orthogonal to Free Will and Key Points.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Rationality is Orthogonal to Free Will and Key Points in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Rationality is Orthogonal to Free Will distinct from Key Points.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Rationality is Orthogonal to Free Will distinct from Key Points.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Because this page is built around a single controlling prompt, the response has to open the issue and test it in the same motion.
 It should give the reader enough orientation to see why free will matters without pretending the wider issue of Rationality and Free Will has been exhausted.